labyrinthinesecurity/kinglet/README.md

 ## Classes

-For both versions of kinglet, nodes and containers are specified in the common file **kingletcommon.py**
+Nodes and containers are specified in the common file **kingletcommon.py**

 ### The node class